Nexux69/Lung-Disease-Prediction/README.md

 ## Description

 This project predicts lung diseases—**COVID-19, Normal, Pneumonia, and Tuberculosis**—using advanced AI/ML techniques.
 The core model is trained on a curated Kaggle dataset of chest X-ray images.
 The objective is to provide a demo web application where users can upload X-ray images and receive disease predictions in real time.
+The entire pipeline, from model development to deployment, is fully self-implemented by me (**Faiz Shaikh**) with no external licenses or proprietary code.

 ---